 Each module includes cases to illustrate key points and uses an interdisciplinary approach which emphasizes family strengths.
 Roles for medicine, nutrition, nursing, respiratory care, social work/mental health and family leaders are incorporated into each case.
 All cases include expert insights; “red flags;” history-taking using a standardized screening tool; and conclude with an interdisciplinary plan, links to tools and handouts (for example a sleep diary and an evidence-based sleepiness scale), and resources/supports for families.
 Suggestions for family-centered education for common sleep problems and indications for referral to a sleep specialist are clearly indicated.
 Interdisciplinary content authors included physicians, social workers, nutritionists, respiratory therapists, pharmacists, nurses, and family advocates.
 The PPC Sleep Education Modules modules promote improved outcomes for children and families focusing on family sleep health and provide practical, usable information and tools for providers in settings such as medical homes, Children with special health care needs (CSHCN) programs, home visiting programs, and federally funded health centers.

 The Healthy Tomorrows Partnership for Children Program (HTPCP) is celebrating a milestone this year – 30 years as a federal grant program!
 For the past 30 years, HTPCP has provided approximately 74 million dollars to 296 projects in 48 states, and Washington D.C., Puerto Rico, and Guam.
-As HRSA and the American Academy of Pediatrics (AAP) enter into a third decade of working toward improving child health, they are developing a series of case studies and activities to demonstrate program successes.
-The HTPCP also wants to hear from you about what makes Healthy Tomorrows special.
+As HRSA and the American Academy of Pediatrics (AAP) enter into a third decade of working toward improving child health, they have developed a series of case studies and activities to demonstrate program successes.

 Help us celebrate this wonderful program as we look back on 30 years and plan for the decades to come!